nely1/phlec-86/README.md

 The repository is divided into client and server folders, for the front-end and back-end respectively.
 [Overview of how the front end communicates with the back end ->](https://d33wubrfki0l68.cloudfront.net/08d01ed85246d3ece01963408572f3f6dfb49d41/4bc12/assets/images/reduxasyncdataflowdiagram-d97ff38a0f4da0f327163170ccc13e80.gif)

-The structure of the client folder (the src folder)
+The structure of the client folder

+- Subfolder public folder:
+  - Stores static images, the phlecTravels icon, and general css styling.
+The fonts used in the website is pulled from Google Fonts.
+- Subfolder src folder:
   - **actions**: Collection of actions that can change the state of the webpage (usually involves calls to the back-end server for data)
-- **api**: The API communicates between front-end and back-end servers to execute actions from the front-end
+  - **api**: Communicates between front-end and back-end servers to execute actions from the front-end
   - **components**: Reuseable parts of front-end code that can piece together a webpage
   - **pages**: Folder containing all the front-end web pages
   - **reducers**: When data is returned from the back-end, the reducer takes the state given and updates it

 The structure of the server folder